zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 ---
 layout: post
 title:  "Insulation"
-description: "One of the most important steps in the van conversion process.
-Do it wrong or not at all and you’ll regret it when winter rolls in.
-Big time."
+description: "One of the most crucial steps in the van conversion process.
+Do it wrong or not at all and you’ll regret it when winter rolls in."
 categories: build-manual
 variable: Build Manual
 number: 3